-Blast Trauma - Blast trauma occurs when the effects of a very load noise cause damage to the inner ear.
+Blast Trauma - Blast trauma occurs when the effects of a very loud noise causes damage to the inner ear.
 This can even happen if harmful noise is only of very brief duration (1 - 3 milliseconds).
-The result is a feeling of that the ears are blocked, a loss of hearing, or tinnitus.
+The result is a feeling that the ears are blocked, a loss of hearing, or tinnitus.

 Hearing usually improves during the hours following the incident.
 However, there can be lasting damage to the hearing.
 Properly adjusted hearing aids can greatly improve the capability to hear well.

 Poisoning of the Nerve Cells (ototoxicity) - In medicine, the term ototoxicity refers to the harmful effects of substances on the inner ear, especially the sensory cells of the organs of hearing balance, or the corresponding cranial nerves.

 Because it is ultimately the nerve cells that are affected, damage is usually permanent, leading to hearing loss or deafness with balance disorders.
 Properly adjusted hearing aids can be of great help in hearing loss of this type.

 Do you still have questions about hearing loss?
 Book an appointment with a Connect Hearing professional; find a hearing clinic near you.